giron3s/giron3s.github.io/_pages/professional-work.md

 			<p align="justify">
 				The EASIT4ALL project aims to provide to any person independently of its disability an accessible way to use main functionalities of social networks.
 Thus, Easit4all solution consist of a web interface that merges in a simple and intuitive way different social networks.<br/><br/>

 				The software solution is a simple java based framework.
-It uses Java Spring Framework (MVC, Security, JPA and Social), HTML5, JQuery, CSS3 and MySQL database.</li>
+It uses Java Spring Framework (MVC, Security, JPA and Social), HTML5, JQuery, CSS3 and MySQL database.
 			</p>
 		</li
 	</ul>
 </p>

 <p align="justify">
 	<b> [2012-2013] Internship, <i>Digital Legends Entertainment</i>, Barcelona: </b> <br/>